I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

-For years I have wanted purple hair.
-The only thing is purple hair is hard to attain, especially for me because my hair is naturally medium-to-dark brown.
+For years, I have wanted purple hair.
+The only thing is that purple hair is hard to attain, especially for me because my hair is naturally medium-to-dark brown.
 The fact is, if you want purple hair, you're going to have to put in blood, sweat, and tears.
 I mean, ideally not blood but at least the latter two.

 Since getting your hair graped is positively a pain in the ass, I've taken the time to write this step-by-step breakdown for you.
 You can thank me later.

 Unless you already have magically white (or super light blonde) hair, you're going to need to bleach.
 In that case, here's a list of supplies for you:

 - Ammonia Free Bleach Powder: I use Magic Ammonia Free Powder Lightener, but turns out it can't be purchased now without a cosmetology license.
 Sally's will have some other ammonia-free options.
 I choose to use these because they are less damaging than a powder that contains ammonia!

 - Salon Care 20 Volume Developer: Cream developer is preferred to liquid because it seems to mix a little easier.

 - Dye Brush

 If your hair happens to be pre-lightened, you're good to start dyeing.
 Here's what you'll need for that:

 - Manic Panic Purple Haze: I think I used one tub in the tutorial video (too lazy to watch it and find out though), but at the length my hair is now, I would definitely need 2-3 tubs.
 You can typically find these at Sally's or Hot Topic.